Fort Jezreel, Jezreel Valley, Israel

 The threat could have come verbatim from King Omri’s lessons.
 The objective?
 To make the king shudder.

-Obadiah returned a crooked smile. “‘…or he will be wise in his own eyes.’”
+Obadiah returned a crooked smile. “‘… or he will be wise in his own eyes.’”

-Yet, if the Syrians closed in, Obadiah’s people could drink for weeks from Omri’s thirty-six cisterns.
+Zak leaned back, and Obadiah propped his arms on the balustrade.
+Were they wise to mock the Syrian?
+If the Syrians closed in, Obadiah’s people could drink for weeks from Omri’s thirty-six cisterns.
 And a wall twice as tall as Obadiah surrounded the plaza, honeycombed with chambers full of grain and oil.

 With Ahab at his side, Obadiah spiraled up the stairway of an observation tower in the plaza’s northwest corner.

 On the wall, they worked their way around piles of heavy rocks, smooth and uniform in shape, then rested their elbows on the parapet.
 No foreign troops occupied the nearby grade, yet far off toward the Jordan River, where the slope dropped into Tirzah Valley, out of sight from this tower, Syrian soldiers would be cutting branches for shelter.
 The line of Ben Hadad’s troops and supplies stretched from the back side of Damascus.

 Ahab shook his head.
 “Not enough of us, and I’m not pulling troops away from Jehu or Bidkar.
 If my father was right, Ben Hadad’s next threat arrives tomorrow.”